 • He did not mention the “twin brothers” being “torn apart.”
 The “prophecy” actually says, “Two royal brothers shall war so much one against the other” (Century 3:97).

 The claim that Nostradamus predicted the terrorist attack in 9/11 was a media lie to generate profit.
 According to the BBC News, “Books about Nostradamus, the apocalyptic prophet, have entered the bestseller list on the online retailer site Amazon since the terrorist attacks in the U.S.”

-Bible‘s prophecies will never fail, and we are to recognize only the inspired Word of God as our sure source of truth “We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts” 2 Peter 1:19.
+Unlike the false prophecies, Bible’s prophecies will never fail.
+Therefore, we are to recognize only the inspired Word of God as our sure source of truth.
+“We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts” (2 Peter 1:19).

 In His service,